 This cookware has a cast iron interior and a colorful enamel exterior.
 Enameled exterior allows for easy cleanup and adds warm tones to the kitchen.

 Some brands have interior and exterior enamel coating.
 Such cookware is healthier to use for cooking purposes, as the enamel finish prevents the iron from interacting with food.
 These pans are easy to clean and there is no need for seasoning.

 Customer satisfaction with light cast iron cookware products ranges from average to decent, while standard cast iron cookware items generally have a higher customer satisfaction rate.

 Lightweight cast iron cookware is not meant to completely replace standard cast iron pots and pans.
-However, it can be an acceptable substitute for people who want to have cast iron in their kitchen but have difficulty in handling traditional heavy cast iron items.
+However, it can be an acceptable substitute for people who want to have cast iron in their kitchen but have difficulty handling traditional heavy cast iron items.

 It also can be a good alternative to heavy cast iron cookware for cooking tasks that require good temperature control and agility.